 Why Glen Mhor?
-A good question, and one I've been asked many times and no doubt, will continue to answer.
+This is a question I have been asked many times and will undoubtedly continue to answer.

 Cheers, Jason J.